11 Tips for Traveling in Italy

 The moral of the story - follow your instincts, and stick to your own rules about these things!

-• Money tips
+Money tips while in Italy

 Credit cards are accepted nearly everywhere so you don’t need to carry a lot of cash.
 If you do a lot of traveling outside the country, a credit card with no international fees is very handy.
 That said, it’s always a good idea to have a small amount of local currency in your pocket.
 Instead of going to a touristy money exchange kiosk, we like to just use an ATM to get local currency.